Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 - Alaskan Malamute

-Rapid weight gain and ad-lib feeding have been shown to result abnormal development of the hip joint.
+Rapid weight gain and ad-lib feeding have been shown to result in abnormal development of the hip joint.

 Feeding a diet that has too much or too little calcium or other minerals can also have a detrimental effect on the development of bones and cartilage.

-Fat, cuddly pups may look cute, but this predisposes them to developmental problems and you are doing them a long term disservice, resulting in a life of pain and discomfort.
+Fat, cuddly pups may look cute, but this predisposes them to developmental problems and you are doing them a long-term disservice, resulting in a life of pain and discomfort.

 Too much exercise at a young age, when bones are still developing can increase the risk of wear and tear to the hip joint.

 The most crucial time to restrict and be sensible with the type of exercise you give your dog is very early on i.e. one month to six months of age.